delphidabbler/codesnip/branches/parsnip/RepoStructure.md

 and _Release_ directories in the old structure.

-Make files, _.cfg_ and Delphi project files will be updated over time to store binary files into the new _Build_ directory over time.
+Make files, _.cfg_ and Delphi project files will be updated over time to store binary files into the new _Build_ directory.
 This process can proceed at any time since the affected folders are not part of SVN and non consideration of merges has to take place.

 ### Docs Directory